Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Kape Technologies’ Private Internet Access is one of the best VPNs that can help you reduce packet loss in Dying Light.
 It also offers 24/7 customer chat support in case you experience any difficulties while using it.

-However, note that using a VPN won’t improve your packet loss if the issue lies on your side, or it’s the server host’s fault.
+However, note that using a VPN won’t improve your packet loss if the issue lies on your side, or if it’s the server host’s fault.
 VPN can only decrease packet loss if it’s caused by your ISP (e.g. bandwidth throttling, or improper routing).

 2. Flush your DNS